Apiquet/Segmentation/README.md

 # Image segmentation project

-The full project is explained [here](https://apiquet.com/2021/01/03/segmentation-model-implementation/)
+The project is explained [here](https://apiquet.com/2021/01/03/segmentation-model-implementation/)

 In this repository is implemented three architectures: VGG-16 + FCN-8 module, VGG-16 + FCN-4 module and U-Net.